 The point, though, is this: Shouldn’t we be a tiny little bit worried that we cannot feel or identify with a more hero-qualified character as “human” or “real”?

 As far as typecasting goes, it seems it’s us that have got stuck there.
 We readily discard a hero’s solidarity and determination to battle against injustices inflicted on others or her/his will to do the right thing for their wider community as otherworldly qualities or virtues downright unattainable.

 And so the anti-hero protagonist camaraderie springs.
-Perhaps this whole “individuation” journey that psychology theories widely talk about, has been misunderstood; as an excuse, to fight against our personal demons without caring about our fellow humans’ battle with their own.
+Perhaps this whole “individuation” journey that Jungian theory widely talks about, has been misunderstood; as an excuse, to fight against our personal demons without caring about our fellow human beings’ battle with their own.
 Or maybe even worse, the anti-hero protagonist soothes our shadow aspects, lulling us into feeling that it is ok to go with it and see how we can get by with them; much, much less work than breaking down and solving the riddle of these shadows, even more so in a collective way, the way a hero chooses to do…

 And all of this when at the same time, in our own lives, we heroically struggle with our dark sides and seek to rise above them almost every day.
 Being crushed by a personal failure and yet striving to put a loved one’s best interest before our own, handing what’s meant for our lunchbreak to one of the homeless persons our heart breaks to see in every street and corner… Why does an anti-hero feel more “at home” to us, then?